curet/curet.github.io/docs/sorted_sequences.md

 After analyzing the file the program produced the table below showing the time it took each algorithm to sort the sequences, per record or per sequence.

-First the time it took each algorithm in order each record.
-Second the time it took each algorithm to order the generated sequences.

 ![](sortedSequence_4.jpg)

 ![](sortedSequence_5.gif)